-Accrued Liability: This is the excess of the actuarial accrued liability over assets irrevocably valuation date does not have to coincide with the statement date.
+Accrued Liability: This is the excess of the actuarial accrued liability over assets irrevocably the valuation date does not have to coincide with the statement date.

-Valuation Date: The date as of which the obligation is determined.
-Under GASB 25 and 27, the sometimes, age.
+Valuation Date: The date as of which the OPEB obligation is determined.
+Under GASB 43 and 45, sometimes, age.
 (Vesting rates are often set in conjunction with retirement rates.)